prithuls/BSA-UNR/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Committee
-    - Principal Investigators
+    - Current Students
-    - Researchers
+    - Family Members
-    - Grad Students
+    - Alumni
     - Administration
-    - Visitors
-    - Alumni
 design:
   show_interests: false
   show_role: true